ibm-apiconnect/pot-onprem-core/docker/README-datapower.md

     ```
     Click `Add` to create the provider organization.
 An invitation email is sent to the specified email address.

+    You will find the invitation email in the following location: `<docker project folder>/fakesmtp/mail`

     In the invitation email, click the activation link and follow the instructions to sign up.

     Enter your name and password, and click `Sign Up`.